 Tennis is a truly global sport.
 In an age of increasing world-wide sporting competition, there are still surprisingly few sports that could be considered truly global – meaning sports that compete on each continent, and draw elite players from each continent.
 Tennis is one, alongside athletics and soccer and, well, I’m struggling to think of too many others.
 Possibly not coincidentally, soccer and athletics have also been sports where, male players in particular, have not come out until relatively recently (Robbie Rogers and Thomas Hitzlsperger in the last 18 months finally joining their tragic earlier standard-bearer in football, Justin Fashanu).

-However, the Davis Cup is held annually in countries all around the world, on a rotating home-and-away basis.
+However, the Davis Cup (at least until 2018) was held annually in countries all around the world, on a rotating home-and-away basis.
 This format meant that, in 2013, Australia played ties in Chinese Taipei, Uzbekistan and Poland.
 Of those, Uzbekistan has laws criminalising male, but not female, homosexuality (by up to 3 years imprisonment).
 With some countries, like Australia, placing a high emphasis on players representing their country in Davis Cup, this must make it a more difficult calculation to decide whether to come out in tennis, compared to an athlete in a domestic-only sport (for example, Australian rules football).

 Elite tennis players earn more ‘off-court’ than on.
 While tennis prizemoney has increased exponentially since the beginning of the Open era (and probably makes Billie Jean King simultaneously wince, and feel satisfied), the bounty to be had off-court, at least by the very top players, is even greater.
 For example, Forbes magazine estimated in August 2013 that, over the previous 12 months, Roger Federer earned $71.5million, including ‘only’ $6.5million in prizemoney versus $65million in endorsements.

-On the women’s side, the top earner (and incidentally the highest-paid female athlete in the world) Maria Sharapova earned an estimated $29million, with $6million from prizemoney and $23million in endorsements.
+On the women’s side, 2013’s top earner (and incidentally the highest-paid female athlete in the world at the time) Maria Sharapova earned an estimated $29million, with $6million from prizemoney and $23million in endorsements.
 For some players, this disparity is even greater – Kei Nishikori earned $10.5million, with ‘just’ $1.5million coming from on-court activities.